muzmmalnadeem/woocommerce-Custom-Thank-You/README.md

 # woocommerce-Custom-Thank-You
-This plugin is used to set custom thank you page on different product purchasing.
+This plugin sets a custom thank you page for different product purchases.